diyaa59/diyaagrams.com/content/Pfsense/WireGuard-Pfsense-Policy-Based-Routing/WireGuard-Pfsense-policy-based-routing.md

 ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Attachments/Pasted image 20240420025500.png]]

-Finally, You have made it to the end 🙂.
-You are now utilizing policy based routing thanks to Pfsense and WireGuard.
+Finally, You have made it to the end.
+You are now utilizing policy based routing with Pfsense and WireGuard.

 # Related Notes: